TeXUsersGroup/tugboat/capsules/crossref/README-process.txt

 To retry after code changes (still no hand editing), again run: make cro-scratch
-The "scratch" means that the files where hand-editing does take place, in dir2.process, are assumed *not* to be so edited, and thus *removed*.
+The "scratch" means that the files where hand-editing might take place, in dir2.process, are assumed *not* to be so edited, and are thus *removed*.
 This is so we can fix things in the abs/bbl.tex in the TUGboat source directory, and have the changes copied in.
 The cr-do-issue scripts reports on files that are preserved vs. copied.

+If the url field in the capsule.txt file does not match the filename, cr-do-issue will mysteriously fail since the landing.html file for that article will not exist.
+It is best to check for this in advance with --webroot; see README-tug-procedures.

-If any hand editing in dir2.process is needed, the "cro-preserve" target must be used instead of "cro-scratch", else the hand edits will be lost.
+If any hand editing in dir2.process is necessary, the "cro-preserve" target must be used instead of "cro-scratch", else the hand edits will be lost.
-If possible, it is simpler to do all editing in the TUGboat source dir (and thus cro-scratch), and never hand-edit the generated files.
+If possible, it is simpler to do all editing in the TUGboat source dir (and thus use cro-scratch), and never hand-edit the generated files.

 These runs include only those files for which there are {bbl,abs}.tex files present in the TUB source directory.
 To see which those were: